StemVibrations/STEM/docs/tutorial1.rst

 ---------------
 Now that the model is defined, the solver settings should be set.

+The analysis type is set to `MECHANICAL` and the solution type to `DYNAMIC`.
-The analysis type is set to `Mechanical` and the the time step and analyses time are set to 0.01 and 0.08, repectivelly.
+The start time is set to 0.0 s and the end time is set to 0.08 s.
+The time step for the analysis is set to 0.01 s.
 The system of equations is solved with the assumption of constant stiffness matrix, mass matrix, and damping matrix.
 The Linear-Newton-Raphson (Newmark explicit solver) is used as strategy and Cg as solver for the linear system of equations.